Ranapop/teaching-resources/CP/lab4/assignment.md

 * chose drink
 * chose with/without cuttlery
 * add a comment (ENTER for no comment)
-* go back at any point
+* go back at any point (from the order step, go back to the cutlery step)

 This is an example of a flow (user input with `>`):
 ```